kaliberjs/use-render-on-mount/readme.md

 # useRenderOnMount
-Returns a boolean indicating wether a component is mounted, so you can render on mount.
+Returns a boolean indicating whether a component is mounted, so you can render on mount.

 ## Motivation
 In some cases you don't want to render a component universally, but rather only on the client.
-This hook provides a boolean indicating wether a component is mounted, which you can use to conditionally render the component.
+This hook provides a boolean indicating whether a component is mounted, which you can use to conditionally render the component.

 When the boolean is flipped, a re-render happens so you can update your UI accordingly.